organom/3dPrinterV1/Readme.txt

 First try to build a 3dPrinter - based on Ulticampy v2 done as an introduction to 3d printing and to the maker world... should have started by something easier ;)

+   UPDATE: Starting now with iteration 2 -> https://github.com/organom/3dPrinterV2 .
+There I'll be posting the full progress, from materials used to day to day basis.
+This rep is only for historical reason and own reference.

 Materials:
 	- mdf 5mm (no 6mm was available in the store)
 	- mdf 10mm for the printbed base